 On top of that, you should work with your cloud provider to ensure encryption for higher degrees of logical isolation.
 Encryption of data at rest and in transit is often seen as another way to secure, segregate and isolate data on a public cloud platform.

-While it is highly unlikely that anyone would be able to break into a public cloud data centre and physically steal a disk drive containing your data, it is highly recommended that you consider using encryption of data at rest.
+While it is highly unlikely that anyone would be able to break into a public cloud data center and physically steal a disk drive containing your data, it is highly recommended that you consider using encryption of data at rest.

 Increase monitoring and re-orient audit objectives